Here is an all-too-often familiar scenario.

 Minimum Staffing Requirements

-When you configure a WFM scheduling application, as part of the process, you must define specific business rules to adhere to.
+When you configure a WFM scheduling application, you must define specific business rules to adhere to.
 You may establish a minimum shift definition of four hours.
 This means that even though your labor forecast may only show a spike for a specific time for two hours, you might schedule to the demand with a minimum shift of four hours.
 You may have a rule for minimum hours that a full-time associate can be scheduled (typical ranges are from 37 – 40 hours weekly).
-This means that even during a slow business period, if you staff compliment is heavily weighted with full-time associates, you must schedule their designated weekly minimums regardless of workload demand.
-There are many other business rules that have an impact, and these are applied by the WFM system in the schedule generation process.
+This means that even during a slow business period, if your staff is heavily weighted with full-time associates, you must schedule their designated weekly minimums regardless of workload demand.
+These are only a few of many possible business rules that could have a significant impact, all of which can be better handled by the WFM system in the schedule generation process.

 Idle time can be a little more challenging to handle.
-Idle time is simply the time in a store when a Manager or associate is not performing any productive work.
-Productive work is defined as any activity dictated by the needs of the business, such as customer service, freight processing, administrative, or cleaning / maintenance.
-Idle time literally means time the person is idle and not doing a defined activity.
+Idle time is simply the time in a store when a manager or associate is not performing productive work.
+Productive work is defined as any activity dictated by the needs of the business, such as customer service, freight processing, administrative, or cleaning and maintenance.

-Idle time in the current state is very difficult to quantify unless you have conducted a utilization study.
+It can be difficult to quantify unless you have conducted a utilization study.
 This type of study involves observing and tracking all activities performed by an employee.
-Data collection typically takes place seven days a week over all store hours to obtain accurate information.
-Retailers are commonly surprised at the amount of idle time that really exists in their stores when a study is conducted, although it varies greatly by company and type of retailer.
+Data collection typically takes place seven days a week across all store hours to obtain accurate data.
+Retailers are commonly surprised at the amount of idle time that exists in their stores.
+Although it varies greatly by company and type of retailer.
 We typically see idle time in the range of 5 – 30%.

-There is no simple, one size fits all answer on how to address idle time.
-The decision will vary for each company depending on their service model, customer expectations and objectives.
-It is not as simple as reducing hours to recapture idle time.
-Some companies prefer not to reduce labor hours from historical levels and would rather re-purpose idle time to higher-value customer-facing activities to drive conversion and top line revenue growth.
+There’s no simple, one-size-fits-all answer for how to address idle time.
+The decision will vary for each company depending on their service model, labor management system, customer expectations and objectives.
+Labor planning for idle time is not as simple as reducing hours.
+Some companies prefer not to reduce labor hours from historical levels and would rather re-purpose idle time to higher-value customer-facing activities to drive conversion and top-line revenue growth.
 Others may see this an opportunity for payroll reduction.
 Remember that the business rules as they are defined may “force” idleness as well.
 Many high-service models require that salespeople stay within a certain area, and when no customers are present, they may be “forced” into an idle situation.
 There is no one correct answer to addressing idle time.

-Without factoring these elements in to your equation, you may experience hours that are significantly lower than you are currently using.
-You may arrive at the false conclusion that that the labor standards are not accurate.
+Without factoring both operational and financial elements into your equation, your schedules and your bottom line may suffer.
+You may experience hours that are significantly lower than you are currently using.
+You may arrive at the false conclusion that the labor standards are not accurate.
 The reality is you must account for minimum staffing, business rules, idle time, and process inefficiencies that reside outside of “raw hours” to create a schedule.
 Labor standards are a critical component of accurate labor forecasting, but other levers are also part of the complete labor model.

 Ultimately is it critical to remember that engineered standards are a means to an end.
 In order to take advantage of this incredibly powerful tool, it must be effectively integrated into your operations and financial planning process.
-Store payroll is not only the largest controllable store investment it is the largest single asset and differentiator that an organization must drive sales and positive customer experiences.
+Store payroll is not only the largest controllable store investment, it is the largest single asset and differentiator that an organization must rely on to drive sales and maximize positive customer experiences.
 Getting the right people in the right place at the right time not only saves money and makes the store easier to run, it makes for a better customer experience.
-A great place to work, a great place to shop and a great place to invest… isn’t that the reason we’re all here?
+WFM is your tool to bring it all together and create a great place to work, a great place to shop and a great place to invest… isn’t that the reason we’re all here?